rcardoso2309/rcardoso2309/README.md

 My journey here is not just about mastering languages and frameworks; it's about embracing the joy of creation, problem-solving, and continuous learning.

 ----------------
-I am a software engineer studying and coding every day to build the applications of my dreams.<br><br>

 💻 +1 year of experience as a Software Developer<br>